Sidney Prescott: Films

-The character's most recent appearance is in the fifth film, simply titled Scream (2022).
+Sidney features again in the fifth film, simply titled Scream (2022).
 Set twenty-five years after the conclusion of the original film, Sidney is a 42-year-old married mother of three.
 She is revealed to have returned to her life away from Woodsboro and is now married with kids.
 She is phoned by Dewey and warned to stay away from Woodsboro following the return of Ghostface yet again—now targeting relatives of Billy Loomis and Stu Macher.
 Despite this, she returns to her hometown after hearing about Dewey’s murder, and consoles Gale in the hospital.
 Billy's daughter Sam Carpenter (Melissa Barrera) rejects their offer for help to bring down the killer once and for all, but a skeptical Sidney nonetheless places a tracking device on the car of Sam's boyfriend Richie Kirsch (Jack Quaid), leading her and Gale to the former home of Stu, now housed by Amber Freeman (Mikey Madison).
 They are met by a distressed Amber who reveals herself as one of the killers after an unsuccessful attempt to disguise herself as a stab victim.
 Sidney enters the house alone to find Amber and is taunted by the other killer, though she isn't fazed at all by the taunting phone call and hangs up on him; the other killer is later revealed to be Richie.
 Following a confrontation with the killers, Sidney is stabbed by Amber.
 However, with the help of an injured Gale, the pair subdue and light Amber on fire, before she is shot in the head by Tara (Jenna Ortega), Sam's teenage half-sister.
 After Sam kills Richie, Sidney provides mental reassurance for her, as Sidney and Gale wait for the ambulance transportation to the hospital for her injuries.

+Sidney Prescott (now Sidney Prescott-Evans) returns in Scream 7 (2026), she now lives in the small town of Pine Grove with her husband Mark and daughter Tatum.
+When "Stu"—who she killed in 1996—suddenly contacts her via video message, she realizes that she needs to protect both herself and her family in a final confrontation with the Ghostface killer.
+After interviewing Gale in order to draw out the AI "Stu", Tatum is kidnapped by Ghostface.
+Sidney confronts the killers at her home, learning that they are her neighbor Jessica (Anna Camp) and mental hospital supervisor Marco (Ethan Embry).
+She learns that Jessica masterminded the spree as she was absent during the New York killings.
+Sidney is able to kill Marco with a gunshot to the head and fights Jessica, gaining the upper hand before finishing her off with Tatum's help.